 You sent us the paper trail of correspondence between you and CardCash.com.
-I was disturbed by the response you received, which appears to be a boilerplate denial:
+I was disturbed by the response you received.
+This looks like a boilerplate denial to me:

 CardCash is a gift card marketplace where millions of sellers can sell their unwanted pre-owned gift cards at a discount.
 CardCash checks the balance at the time of the listing.
 Statistically only a very small percentage of our cards have issues where the seller used the gift card or it got canceled after we have checked the balance at the time of the listing.
 The percentages are kept very low because of all the proprietary fraud technology and KYC measures CardCash has working behind the scenes.